Argent77/A7-HiddenGameplayOptions/README.md

 - **Create Interval Saves during Combat:** Controls whether interval saves are created even during combat.

 Both options are only effective if Tweaks Anthology's mod component "Create interval saves" is installed.

+#### 31. Add in-game option "Force Dialog Pause"

+Enabling this option forces the game to pause while conversations are active.
+This option makes Tweaks Anthology's mod component "Force All Dialogue to Pause" redundant.

+*Option can be found in Gameplay > Feedback > Visual Feedback (or Gameplay section in PST:EE).*

+#### 32. Update key bindings for priest and/or mage spells

+This component recreates the key bindings for priest spells and/or mage spells.
+It considers all regular spells and High Level Abilities (HLAs) available at the time of installation, which includes the vanilla game spells as well as spells added by mods.

+It comes in three flavors:
+- Update key bindings for priest spells only
+- Update key bindings for mage spells only
+- Update key bindings for priest and mage spells

+*Note: This component is not included in the convenience option "Install all Hidden Gameplay Options at once".*

 ## Copyright Notice